balunist/mbp_docs2/source/usage/advanced/linked.rst

     This can be corrected in one of three ways.

-    - Break the one or more links in the model MBP is being run on then rerun MBP (the easiest)
+    - Break the one or more links in the model that MBP is being run on then rerun MBP (the easiest)
     - or Derive a shadow model then run MBP on that derived model  See :ref:`Creating derived model <derived-label>` for details.
     - or In the assembly or component being linked to, name all component and do NOT use Fusion's